zenjahid/YouTubeAdRemover/README.md

-# Remove the Adblock Popup from YOUTUBE
+# YouTube Ad Remover [Meme becomes real]

 ![picture](meme.webp?raw=true)

 ## Introduction

-This repository contains a userscript designed to remove all the ads using the logic of the popular meme.
+This repository contains an userscript designed to remove all the ads using the logic of the popular meme.
 Follow the instructions below to get started.
-We also have an undetected way of skipping ads if you get blocked from the video player.

 ## Table of Contents: